tqtensor/vision-parse/README.md

 | detailed_extraction | Enable advanced content extraction to extract complex information such as LaTeX equations, tables, images, etc. | bool |
 | enable_concurrency | Enable parallel processing of multiple pages in a PDF document in a single request | bool |

+> [!TIP]
-**Note**: For more details on custom model configuration i.e. `openai_config`, `gemini_config`, and `ollama_config`; please refer to [docs/config.md](docs/config.md).
+> For more details on custom model configuration i.e. `openai_config`, `gemini_config`, and `ollama_config`; please refer to [docs/config.md](docs/config.md).

 ## 📊 Benchmarks

 I conducted benchmarking to evaluate Vision Parse's performance against MarkItDown and Nougat.
-The benchmarking was conducted using a curated dataset of 100 diverse machine learning papers from arXiv and used the Marker library to generate the ground truth markdown formatted data.
+The benchmarking was conducted using a curated dataset of 100 diverse machine learning papers from arXiv, and the Marker library was used to generate the ground truth markdown formatted data.

-Since there are no other ground truth data available for this task, I relied on Marker library to generate the ground truth markdown formatted data.
+Since there are no other ground truth data available for this task, I relied on the Marker library to generate the ground truth markdown formatted data.

 ### Results